dashpay/docs/developers/integration.rst

-Masternodes form `Long-Living Masternode Quorums (LLMQs) <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__, which are responsible for providing instant certainty to the transaction participants that the transaction inputs cannot be respent, and that the transaction will be included in the next block instead of a conflicting transaction.
+Masternodes form `Long-Living Masternode Quorums (LLMQs) <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__, which are responsible for providing instant certainty to the transaction participants that the transaction inputs cannot be respent, and that the transaction will be included in a following block instead of a conflicting transaction.

 This concept works as an extension to Nakamoto Consensus.
 InstantSend